Quick Guide to Fixing Computer Hardware

 Motherboard + CPU + One Memory Stick + Display + Power Supply

 Then I powered on and got into the UEFI/BIOS panels, so I knew the motherboard and CPU were good.
 Then I attached each item, one at a time, and booted after each, and got into the UEFI/BIOS panels.
 Until I attached the disk drive!
 Then the symptom re-appeared.
-We replaced the defective disk and the system has worked fine since.
+We replaced the defective disk and the system works fine.

 Computer -- Won't Turn On

 What if your computer won't turn on at all?
-Check the power supply and ensure it's getting electricity.
-Was it plugged into a live wall socket with a good power cord?
+Check to ensure that it was it plugged into a live wall socket.
 Test the socket with a lamp.
 Don't assume that one socket in a power strip is working just because the other sockets in the strip work.
 If you just upgraded memory verify the secure seating of the ram sticks.

-Check the wire that goes from the Power On button to the motherboard.
+Desktops: Check the wire that goes from the Power On button to the motherboard.
 If this doesn't connect you're not turning on the computer at all.
 Is the power supply (PS) working?
 Did its fan spin when powered on?
 Is the PS properly connected to the motherboard?
 If you have a spare try the motherboard with another power supply to see if a burnt out PS is the problem.
 Find how to diagnose PS problems here.
-If you have a volt-ohm meter (VOM) verify the current.

 Computer -- Boots into Windows But Fails Somewhere Along the Way